 6. Company has a perpetual succession.

 A company can come to an end only by the process of winding up.
-Death or retirement of a person does not affect the life of a company.
+The death or retirement of a person does not affect the life of a company.

 7. Transferability of shares.